Batman isn’t afraid of anything. And neither, evidently, is the Caped Crusader’s alter ego, Bruce Wayne.

 Fortunately, Bruce’s body responded positively to chemotherapy, with his prostate-specific antigen (PSA) level reduced from his pre-treatment level of 100 to a close-to-normal level of 6.
 Even more importantly, his nephrostagram indicated his cancer has reduced, and he was able to have the nephrostomy tubes – inserted to ease urination when his cancer was first diagnosed – removed.

 The latter was a key milestone, as the tubes had prevented Bruce from regularly donning his Batsuit.
 Now, his treatment is continuing with two drugs – Lupron, a hormonal therapy; and ZYTIGA, a newer prostate cancer medicine.

-In fact, Bruce is feeling so much better that he returned to the Chipotle Mexican Grill location in Tiffin for a meal last Friday – his first visit since March, when he set a restaurant chain record of eating meals there for 500 consecutive days.
+In fact, Bruce is feeling so much better that he returned to a local fast casual restaurant for a meal last Friday – his first visit since March, when he set a restaurant chain record of eating meals there for 500 consecutive days.
 He didn’t tell anyone at the time, but he decided to end his record streak because of his diagnosis.